You have a mother.

 If anyone from that era has living descendants, they’re your direct ancestor.
 The woman who ground grain by a river in China.
 The man who herded goats in the Caucasus.
 The child who survived a famine in West Africa.
 If their line continued, it leads to you.

-Everyone alive is, at most, your 150th cousin.
+Everyone alive now is, at most, your 150th cousin.

 Identical ancestors point